WORKSHOPS4GIRLS

 Picture

-The journey culminates when the girls Take Action to "bust" a stereotype during a presentation to an invited audience using the artistic medium of their choice.
+The Journey culminates when the girls Take Action to "bust" a stereotype during a presentation to an invited audience using the artistic medium of their choice.

 Picture